-(2) Includes discretionary reductions and charges for recovery of past shortfalls.
+(3) Includes discretionary reductions and charges for recovery of past shortfalls.

-(3) Recommended assessment rate based on two components: 1) State Water Project Table A water Allocation, and 2) Other Charges or Costs.
+(4) Recommended assessment rate based on two components: 1) State Water Project Table A water Allocation, and 2) Other Charges or Costs.

-(4) Assessments Estimated are based on applicable assessment rate and estimated assessable production from annual report for that year.
+(5) Assessments Estimated are based on applicable assessment rate and estimated assessable production from annual report for that year.

-(5) Assessments Levied are based on applicable assessment rate and actual assessable production, except for the previous year, current year, and subsequent years where amounts remain estimated.
+(6) Assessments Levied are based on applicable assessment rate and actual assessable production, except for the previous year, current year, and subsequent years where amounts remain estimated.

-(6) Assessments Collected are based on payments made for Assessments Levied, except for the previous year, current year, and subsequent years where amounts remain estimated.
+(7) Assessments Collected are based on payments made for Assessments Levied, except for the previous year, current year, and subsequent years where amounts remain estimated.

-(7) Assessments Delinquent are based on Assessments Levied less payments made.
+(8) Assessments Delinquent are based on Assessments Levied less payments made.

-(8) Cumulative assessment balance to be used for future Delta improvements.
+(9) Cumulative assessment balance to be used for future Delta improvements.
 Estimates of future assessment rates may need to be adjusted in the future to accommodate unknown charges for expanded State Water Project Facilities.

-(9) For 2017/2018 and beyond, Assessments Estimated are based on Proposed Assessment Rate and Estimated Assessable Production.
+(10) For 2017/2018 and beyond, Assessments Estimated are based on Proposed Assessment Rate and Estimated Assessable Production.

-(10) Assessments Collected are estimated based on first and second quarters of assessment period.
+(11) Assessments Collected are estimated based on first and second quarters of assessment period.

-(11) Delinquent assessment is estimated based on first and second quarters of assessment period.
+(12) Delinquent assessment is estimated based on first and second quarters of assessment period.

-(12) For 2021/2022 and beyond, Payments Made are estimated based on estimated allocated Table A charges.
+(13) For 2023/2024 and beyond, Payments Made are estimated based on estimated allocated Table A charges.

-(13) Starting with 2020/2021, Garnet Hill Subarea is included in West White Water River Subbasin.
+(14) Starting with 2020/2021, Garnet Hill Subarea is included in West White Water River Subbasin.

-(14) Including prior year DWR refunds/adjustments
+(15) Including prior year DWR refunds/adjustments

-(15) Existing cumulative deficit in the Replenishment Assessment Account transferred to reserve account(s),
+(16) Existing cumulative deficit in the Replenishment Assessment Account transferred to reserve account(s),

-(16) Incremented by \$20/Year through 2027/2028
+(17) Incremented by \$20/Year through 2029/2030, then incremented as necessary to cover Total RAC Costs.